akihiko-shimura/gbeampro/README.md

       theta : 2.552784e+00 mrad

-At the end face of the crystal, the beam goes out into air (with n=1.0).
+At the end face of the crystal, the beam goes out into the air (with n=1.0).

 ```python
 b1.interface(1.0)